 Uinta River Trailhead Loop is a 53.2 mile moderately trafficked loop trail located near Roosevelt, Utah that features a lake and is rated as moderate.
-The trail is primarily used for hiking and fishing and is accessible from July until September.
+The trail is primarily used for hiking and fishing and is best used from July until September.
 Dogs are also able to use this trail.

 This is a multi-day loop that starts at the Unita River Trailhead.
 In includes climbing Kings Peaks and several passes including Anderson Pass (part of the King Peak climb, Trail Ryder Pass and Roberts Pass.

 Horse friends - this is a moderate to advanced trail.
 Trail is single trek, footing is 80-90 % rock, anything from loose rock in the trail, to trail going over rock sheets or large rock step ups.
 Rock.
 Only bring your most sure footed of horses.
 There are several bridges, some without rails to cross.
 The trail in some places traverse the side of the mountain with steep drop offs.
 The map shows the river along side the trail but it is in a 100 ft canyon.
 That said the trail head is well maintained with room for trailer parking with looped turn around.
 Beautiful canyon views with a river in the bottom.
 The trail is forest covered.
 There is not much grass to graze but plenty of streams for water.
 Typical for uintas to rain so be prepared.
 We turned around after 9 miles as the rocks in the trail weren't worth the risk of injury to the horses.